 Tip: If your glasses fog up when you’re wearing a mask, make sure the mask is the right size for your face.
 Pinch the top of the mask tightly over your nose and/or use medical tape or an adhesive bandage to close the gap at the top of your mask.
-Spraying your lenses with an anti-fogging solution is also helpful.
+Our Allied Optical Shop also offers fog-preventing cleaning cloths for purchase.

 We are crazy about hand washing at Allied Eye!
 Our doctors and technicians wash their hands between patients and frequently throughout the day.
 We follow the CDC’s advice to use soap and water for at least 20 seconds.